BSalita/SH_Bidding/README.md

 ### **Pipeline 3: Create bidding table results dataframe:**

-For each entry in the bidding table, apply the entry's bidding expression list to the target dataset (vectorized AND operations).
+For each entry in the bidding table, apply the entry's bidding expression list to the target dataset (vectorized boolean AND operations).
 This is for a batch processing use case.
 Processing a small number of deal needs a different approach.
 If the target dataset consists of 1 million deals and the bidding table has 2 million entries, the result of this process is a dataframe of 1 million rows by 2 million columns -- all booleans.
 Performance looks scary but the time required for this process, thanks to polars dataframe efficiency, is 5 minutes.

 ### **Pipeline 4: Cascade booleans to candidate bids:**